marcelmos/angular-exercise/README.md

 ## For me

-Repair problem with not showing array data.
+[DONE] Repair problem with not showing array data.
-Add delete and complete task function to buttons.
+[DONE] Add delete and complete task function to buttons.
-Add counter of how many task completed.
+[DONE] Add counter of how many task completed.
-Add complete task list.
+[DONE] Add complete task list.